telerik/blazor-docs/getting-started/vs-integration/new-project-wizard.md

 In the order of their appearance, the **Create New Project** wizard presents several screens with options that will assist you to configure your new app.

-After you select the **Create New Project** option from the extensions menu, Visual Studio opens a **Configure your new project** window where you can set the location and the name for your project.
+After you select the **Create New Project** option from the **Extensions** menu, Visual Studio opens a **Configure your new project** window where you can set the location and the name for your project.

 Clicking the **Create** button in this window opens the wizard and you will go through the following steps: